-- A short runway limits the size of the aircraft that fly in and out of Washington (the largest is a 767), so the airport only offers domestic flights and a few flights to Canada and the Caribbean.
+A short runway limits the size of the aircraft that fly in and out of Washington National (the largest is a 767), so the airport only offers domestic flights and a few flights to Canada and the Caribbean.

 Dulles International Airport (IAD)

 Dulles is the first airport in the country to debut a system that automatically calculates wait times at the security checkpoints and displays them in real time.
 Since both mezzanines are connected beyond security, passengers have the option to select the line with the shorter wait.